 Several house or outdoor plants can be dangerous to your kitten, including chrysanthemum, azalea, tulip bulbs, and oleander.
 Lilies are particulary poisonous to cats, and even small amounts can make your kitten very sick.
 Not sure if a particular plant is kitty-safe?
 Talk to your vet.
 And if you think she’s eaten something poisonous, call your vet right away, or call the Animal Poison Control Center at (888) 426-4435.

 Time to Spay or Neuter

 With an estimated 6 million dogs and cats entering shelters every year, there are not enough loving families for all of them.
 That’s why groups like the Humane Society and the American Veterinary Medical Association recommend spaying or neutering your cat, which can be done as early as eight weeks.
 Some groups can help with the cost of surgery.

 If you notice your kitten is losing hair, has irritated skin, is chewing and licking often, or is scratching a lot, he may have fleas.
 Ask your vet which flea control he recommends for kittens (some products also prevent heartworms), and then treat all the pets in the house.
 Some flea treatments used in dogs can be very toxic to cats, so always read the package carefully.

 Protect Against Intestinal Worms

 You can’t really avoid these parasites, but you can decrease likelihood of infestation by working with your vet.
-Roundworms (which cause diarrhea, vomiting, and pneumonia), hookworms (which can give your kitten anemia) and tapeworms are the most common parasites your kitten will face.
+Roundworms (which cause diarrhea and vomiting), hookworms (which can give your kitten anemia) and tapeworms are the most common parasites your kitten will face.
 If you see what looks like rice grains in your kitten's stool or around her bottom, see your vet for medication.
 A lot of the heartworm medications have monthly dewormers in them.

 Vaccinate Your Kitten